Table of Contents

 • Validating impact: In some cases, demonstrating how a system can be compromised can be helpful.
 This can assist in validating the severity of an issue and ensuring proper logging is in place for future detection.

-Unlike typical penetration testing, PCI DSS emphasises reviewing past issues and test results.
-This helps with:
+Unlike typical security testing, PCI DSS emphasises reviewing past issues and test results.
+This helps with verifying remediation measures, gain insights into past weaknesses that could still allow certain attacks and assessing existing controls functionality.

 4. Control Deployment Review

-To ensure compliance, PCI penetration testing involves additional evidence-gathering measures not typically seen in regular penetration tests.
+To ensure compliance, PCI pentesting involves additional evidence-gathering measures not typically seen in regular penetration tests.
 Understanding how security controls are implemented is crucial for validating their effectiveness during testing.

 5. The Testing Process and Beyond

-The core testing phase and post-testing activities (reporting, review meetings, and potential retesting) follow a similar structure as in regular penetration testing.
+The core testing phase, along with post-testing activities (reporting, review meetings, and potential retesting), follow a similar structure as in regular security testing.
 However, the emphasis on scoping, defining success criteria, and leveraging past security data makes PCI pen tests a unique and compliance-focused exercise.
+The most strategic input for this phase is the reporting part.

-A qualified staff member with the necessary expertise can perform the testing.
+If you are performing internal testing, a qualified internal resource with the necessary expertise can perform the testing.
 However, this approach can be:

 • Time-consuming: Finding dedicated time for internal testing can be a challenge.